 What are some of the most common vaccine side-effects on the list?

-We highlighted side-effects that occurred at a rate above 20 events per 100,000 doses.
+We highlighted side-effects some of the most reported side effects following vaccination.
 The most common side-effects on the list were headache, fever, joint and muscle pain, nausea and chills.

 The most common side-effects reported were headache, sore muscles and joints, injection site irritation, nausea, fever, fatigue and chills.